Xiji Island

 西吉聚落

-Xiji Islet, also known as Xiji Island, is an island in the Penghu Islands of Taiwan.
-It is an important point on the Ta-Peng shipping route and was previously part of the administrative district of Xiji Village in Wang-an Township, Penghu County (now abolished).
-It is currently part of the planned South Four Islands Marine National Park of Penghu, which includes Dongji Islet, Xiji Islet, Dongyuping Islet, and Xiyuping Islet.
+Xiji Islet, also known as Xiji Island, is an island in the Penghu archipelago of Taiwan.
+It is an important point on the Taipeng Channel.
+The administrative district was formerly part of the extinguished Xiji Village in Wangan Township, Penghu County.
+It is now part of the planned South Penghu Marine National Park, which includes Dongji Islet, Xiji Islet, Dongyuping Islet, and Xiyuping Islet.

 Address:Xiji Village, Wang-an Township, Penghu County